NCCA/ase-assignment-Annmariekbar/README.md

 -

 # Bullet Physics Engine research
-I studied Jon Macey's ---- code and read into this [guide](http://bulletphysics.org/wordpress/) to start to understand Bullet Physics.
+I read into this [guide](http://bulletphysics.org/wordpress/) to start to understand Bullet Physics.
 This engine will be useful with my code as I would like to interact with other objects, meaning that I need a collision detection.

 Algorithms to note: